NSFin/Personal-Finance-SDG/README.md

 ## Material Types

 1. Sessional
-    + Any material created and delivered by the Personal Finance SDG team during tuorials and analysis
+    + Any material created and delivered by the Personal Finance SDG team during tutorials and analysis
 3. Articles
     + Any news or opinion pieces published by reputable sources or authorities in the finance/economics domain
 4. Books